 Other changes include inflammation of the heart muscle (myocarditis) or the sac surrounding the heart (pericarditis).
 Arrhythmias (abnormal heart rhythms) or abnormal functioning of some heart valves can also occur.

-What tests are needed for Kawasaki disease?
+What tests for Kawasaki disease?

 An electrocardiogram (ECG) is used to detect any heart rhythm abnormalities and an echocardiogram (‘echo’) can identify possible damage to the coronary arteries or heart muscle.
 Blood tests are also done to monitor the ‘inflammation levels’ and assess the response to treatment.